oleksabor/slowpo_pages/_posts/2018-06-01-TF400030-The-local-data-store-is-currently-in-use.md

 date: 2018-06-01 10:00
 tags: [tfs]
 category: dev
+description: fix error TF400030 The local data store is currently in use by another operation
 ---
 I've initiated get latest version operation for local workspace using command line utility `tf.exe`